ramsane/ML_Inside_Out/README.md

 # ML_Inside_Out

-This repo contains Jupyter notebooks which explains how each algorithms behaves intuitively with gifs and images.
+This repository contains Jupyter notebooks explaining how each algorithm behaves intuitively with GIFs and images.

 If it is a classification algorithm then how it behaves with different shapes of data(like circular or elipsical etc..,).
 You can change the data set and play with it..